timbellay/Mondrian/README.md

-# Mondrian - Swift App prototyping in Xcode Playgrounds!
+# Mondrian - App prototyping in Xcode Playgrounds!

 - Quick and flexibly prototype iOS screens using Swift 2.x and Xcode Playgrounds with minimal code.
 - Codebase is subject to major architectural changes as Swift is still pretty new.